-The original of this stunning straining bowl was discovered during excavations by the Durotriges project, which carried out an investigation into the prehistoric and Roman societies of central southwestern Britain.
-One of the purposes of this invaluable research was to discover to what extent the Romanisation of Britain altered the customs of those already living in Britain.
-And, possibly most excitingly, the extent to which these peoples of Britain retained their own personal identify during the 400 years of occupation.
+Archaeologists discovered the vessel that inspired this replica of this straining bowl during excavations by the Durotriges Project, which investigated the prehistoric and Roman societies of central, southwestern Britain.
+One of the purposes of this invaluable research was to discover the extent to which Britain's Romanisation altered the customs of those already living in Britain.
+And, possibly most excitingly, the level to which these peoples of Britain retained their identity during the 400 years of Roman occupation.

-The investigation included excavations of sites that were inhabited by the Iron Age tribe the Durotriges.
-A culturally distinct group of people who occupied an area of land roughly within the boundaries of modern day Dorset, as well as, sites throughout Wiltshire and Somerset.
+The investigation included excavations of sites that were inhabited by the Iron Age tribe, the Durotriges.
+A culturally distinct group of people who occupied an area of land roughly within the boundaries of modern-day Dorset and sites throughout Wiltshire and Somerset.

-After Roman occupation in AD 43 it was previously believed that the unique practices of many native cultures were eradicated.
-The Durotriges Project has set out to examine later Iron Age culture prior to the arrival of the Romans and the true extent to which it evolved throughout occupation and beyond.
+After the Roman occupation in AD 43, researchers previously believed that Roman occupiers eradicated the unique practices of many native cultures.
+The Durotriges Project had set out to examine later Iron Age culture before the Romans' arrival and the true extent to which it evolved throughout the occupation and beyond.
 Happily, it seems that the Durotriges maintained much of their unique identity and practices throughout this time.

-At present there is no evidence for what the Durotriges use this vessel for, although it is likely to have been a highly useful kitchen gadget.
-That could have been used to strain all manner of food and beverages.
+At present, there is no evidence for what the Durotriges use this vessel for, although it is likely to have been a handy kitchen gadget.
+Ancient cooks could have used this beautifully crafted bowl to strain all manner of food and beverages.

 This replica Romano-British pot has been hand made in Northumberland by Potted History, based on an original artefact.
-It has been fired to a temperature of between 800 & 1000 Centigrade, to emulate the same techniques that the original potters would have employed nearly two thousand years ago.
-This process often results in variations of the surface colour and texture, as is common with the original Roman Pottery.
-As each pot varies you many not receive the exact strainer in the image, but we will select one that represents your colour choice.
-You can be sure that due to the variations caused by the firing process your pot will be a one of a kind.
+We have fired to a temperature of between 800 & 1000 Centigrade to emulate the same techniques that the original potters would have employed nearly two thousand years ago.
+This process often results in variations of the surface colour and texture, an aesthetic that is shared with the original Roman pottery.
+As each pot varies, you may not receive the exact strainer in the image, but we will select one representing your colour choice.
+You can be sure that your pot will be one of a kind due to the variations caused by the firing process.

 Earthenware, terracotta red slip finish